Have you ever heard of the concept of the morality of wisdom, which is based on the theory that there is no such thing as good or bad?

 Morality As A Collective Guideline

 Little evil would be done in the world if evil never could be done in the name of good. ~ Marie von Ebner-Eschenbach

 Morality is a collective attempt to create a ‘system’ or structure of what is “good” and what is “bad” – it’s a way we can rationalize arguing with life itself.
 Morality makes it easier for us to look at reality and say, “this shouldn’t be!” and believe that we are right.

 However, the truth is that there is no general morality, but rather, morality is relative from culture to culture.

-How can there be a sturdy moral “base line” from which we all make the same measurements, when man himself is so volatile in his perceptions of reality?
+How can there be a sturdy moral “baseline” from which we all make the same measurements when the man himself is so volatile in his perceptions of reality?
 A static idea of good and evil can only be accepted by a man who is static, stagnant in self-growth, and has a static permanent aim and a permanent understanding.

 For such an unchanging person, belief systems are created.

 Want to know more about how you can expand your mind?
 Read Zen Koans: 5 Profound Paradoxical Riddles To Expand Your Mind

 For many people in the world there is a very absolute and definite baseline for morality and that is Religion.

 The same morality as the one mentioned above applies here as well: what the most popular opinion around you is, is generally what you consider to be moral, and anyone who believes in a different faith or has other ideas is considered to be wrong, or along a “bad” path and is in need of saving (think of The Great Inquisition for example).
 There are roughly 4,200 religions in the world so you better choose carefully!